"Excuse me…"

 But among all the men present, one was staring more intensely than anyone else.

-Mouth slightly open, gaze locked on Milleia's crying figure.
+Mouth slightly open, his gaze locked on Milleia's teary figure.

-This was the moment Alfred developed a crush on Milleia.
+This was also the moment Alfred would develop an interest without saying a crush on Milleia.

 I knew Alfred.
 He'd grown up surrounded by noble girls and pampered commoners who groveled at his feet.